ochronasec/ochrona-cli/README.md

 |-|-|-|
 | `package_name` | Allows for checking whether the dependencies used are all from an `allow_list` or contain any values from a `deny_list`.
 You may define `allow_list` or `deny_list`, but not both.
 Field values should be defined as a comma-separated string. | `allow_list`, `deny_list` |
 | `license_type` | Allows for checking whether the licenses of dependencies used are all from an `allow_list` or contain any values from a `deny_list`.
 You may define `allow_list` or `deny_list`, but not both.
 Field values should be defined as a comma-separated string.
 (SPDX)[https://spdx.org/licenses/] license ids should be used. | `allow_list`, `deny_list` |

+# SBOM
+Software Bill-of-Materials (SBOM) are a list of the components used to build a piece of software.
+They aim to make the delivery and composition of software components more transparent.
+These documents can be useful for understanding software supply chains and ensuring license complaince.

+Ochrona has opted to support (CycloneDX)[https://cyclonedx.org/] as our SBOM standard of choice.
+CycloneDX is a lightweight software bill of materials (SBOM) standard designed for use in application security contexts and supply chain component analysis.
+CycloneDX is developed and support by (OWASP)[https://owasp.org/www-project-cyclonedx/].

 # Usage Examples
 ### Default Mode